Loading...

 Selective Enforcement Success: Visual documentation is your most powerful tool.
 Side-by-side photos of your violation and unfined violations are difficult for boards to overcome.
 Combine this with enforcement records showing pattern discrimination, and you have a compelling case.
 Many boards will settle immediately when confronted with clear selective enforcement evidence rather than defend it in court.

 Understanding how Oregon compares to neighboring states (Washington, California, Nevada) helps you appreciate Oregon's homeowner protections and strategize defenses.
-Oregon's judicial foreclosure requirement and mandatory mediation are significant advantages over non-judicial states.
+Oregon's judicial foreclosure requirement is a significant advantage over nonjudicial states.

 | Factor | Oregon | Washington | California | Nevada |